coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 }
 ```

 The payload above shows a click event on the "Mike Casey" document from the "CoveoSearch" interface.
-As you can see there is a lot more to it, and you can expand it if needed, but I will come back to this later in this post.
+As you can see there is a lot more to it, and you can expand it if needed, but I will cover this subject in a bit.

 From the Coveo Cloud Usage Analytics perspective, the ```actionCause``` will be categorized in one of the three Event Causes: Search, Click, Custom.
 In the example above, ```documentOpen``` is a Click event.